-MDMA, Aka Ecstasy, Shows Promise As A PTSD Treatment
+MDMA, Or Ecstasy, Shows Promise As A PTSD Treatment

 "I completely just disassociated.
 I couldn't believe what I was seeing," Tipton says.

-In the storm's aftermath, she was formally diagnosed with PTSD, but at first she didn't take it seriously.
+In the storm's aftermath, she was formally diagnosed with PTSD, but at first, she didn't take it seriously.

 "Nearly everybody returning to New Orleans was being diagnosed with PTSD," Tipton says.

-As the years went by, Tipton suffered from panic attacks and terrible anxiety.
+As the years went by, Tipton had panic attacks and terrible anxiety.
 She tried everything to treat her symptoms: talk therapy, antidepressants, hypnotherapy, meditation and yoga.

 Nothing worked.
-She went through life exhausted and apathetic, constantly triggered, and struggling to be intimate with those close to her.
+She went through life exhausted and apathetic, constantly triggered and struggling to be intimate with those close to her.

 In 2017, Tipton came across an online ad in search of people with severe PTSD in New Orleans.
-Soon, she was enrolled in the phase 2 clinical trials for MDMA-assisted psychotherapy.
+Soon, she was enrolled in the Phase 2 clinical trials for MDMA-assisted psychotherapy.

 MDMA and therapy together?